 Thirdly, we place each student in the right environment for his/her particular needs.
 We can do this because we have six separate small sites each catering for different needs, and two off-site programmes.
 So we can place individuals in the site or on the programme that best meets their needs.
 We have different environments for:

-- Primary students (Years 1 - 7) who need to be in small Nurture group (Coombe Cliff site)
+- Primary students (Years 1 - 7) who need to be in small Nurture groups (Coombe Cliff site)

 - Students in Years 7 - 9 who need to be in small Nurture classes, with highly individualised programmes (Birdhurst)

 - Students in Years 9 - 14, who need very small classes with highly individualised programmes (Moorings)

 - Students in Years 2-14, who cannot work alongside other students, where each has their own personal classroom (Denmark Hall).

 - Lastly we also offer two types of off-site placements.
 These are:

 - Outreach Programmes, for students in Years 1-14, who will benefit from a part-time programme off-site.

 - Pathways to Employment Placements for students in Years 10-14.
-These are full or part-time programmes, off-site, tailored for each individual for their chosen future employment.
+These are full or part-time programmes, off-site, tailored for each individual for their preferred future employment.

 Looking ahead, we are continually striving to improve the excellence of our education.